 Did you know that people can get NOMOPHOBIA- THE FEAR OF BEING WITHOUT YOUR MOBILE PHONE.

-Sixty something years have passed since Other Lily was trapped in the mirror and Lucy was listening to Frankie Sinatra, Bing Cosby, Dinah Shore and The Andrew Sisters were in the fore with popular music.
-How does their appearance, sound and lyrics compare to Justin beiber and Miley Cyrus or Lady Gagga.
+Sixty something years have passed since Other Lily was trapped in the mirror and Lucy was listening to Frankie Sinatra, Bing Crosby, Dinah Shore and The Andrew Sisters were in the fore with popular music.
+How does their appearance, sound and lyrics compared to Justin Beiber and Miley Cyrus or Lady Gaga.

 A teen would be stepping lightly to bonza new dances known as the jitterbug and the swing.
 Beryl was scandalised – well how would she feel about one shaking one’s junk in one’s trunk?
 Smelling salts anyone?

 Wind up the gramophone … To hear the Voice of Frank SinatraLP album.

 I bet your bottom dollar Lucy’s collection consisted of ten or so albums made of the shiniest vinyl and she would have had to wait for the new tunes to arrive from overseas.
 Major time lag.
 Months!!
 Lily.G has thousands of songs at her disposal and a neat 750 songs on her laptop.

 A Wireless radio was not only a source of entertainment but a stylish piece of furniture.

 Other Lily’s family might have gathered around their wireless to listen to the news, sports, radio serial plays and stories … and music if Beryl’s nerves could hold up.

 It is interesting to note we still love a serial, think about Home and Away and Neighbours!